Informatiqal/qlik-test-users-tickets/README.md

 I would like few (major) things to be implemented in the future releases:

 - manage multiple Qlik Sense environments - at the moment the service can generate tickets for only one QS cluster and if there is a need for more clusters then the service have to be installed multiple times.
 Which is ok but I would like for the app be able to handle multiple clusters from one instance.
-- manage multiple proxy services - some QS installations have multiple proxy services enabled and used and the virtual proxies are can be linked to these different proxies.
-This scenario require change to the config, the UI and a bit of backend
+- **implemented** ~~manage multiple proxy services - some QS installations have multiple proxy services enabled and used and the virtual proxies are can be linked to these different proxies.
+This scenario require change to the config, the UI and a bit of backend~~
 - **implemented** ~~attributes - the ticket generation endpoint accepts an optional property `attributes`.
 It will be useful (esp when talking about testing) to be able to provide additional attributes that will be associated the generated ticket.
 An example of attributes can be AD groups.
 Usually these attributes are set internally when Qlik generates the users session.
 But since we are using test users, that do not exists in any AD, the way to set these can be done via session/ticket attributes~~